TryGhost/Ghost/CONTRIBUTING.md

 **Pre-requisites:**

-* node 0.10 or 0.11
+* node > 0.10 and < 0.11.4
 * ruby and the gems 'sass' and 'bourbon'
+* for running functional tests: phantomjs 1.9.* and casperjs 1.1.* ([instructions](https://github.com/TryGhost/Ghost/wiki/Functional-testing-with-PhantomJS-and-CasperJS))
-* if you want to build the docs, python and pygments
+* for building docs:, python and pygments

 ## Key Branches & Tags